Finding a Top Financial Advisor Firm in Evansville, Indiana

 Donaldson Capital Management

 Donaldson Capital Management takes the top spot on our Evansville list.
-It boasts billions in assets under management and has a large staff of in-house financial advisors.
+It boasts billions of dollars in assets under management and has a large staff of in-house financial advisors.
 The firm provides financial planning, investment portfolio management and financial consulting services.
-Its client base includes both high-net-worth and non-high-net-worth individuals, as well as institutional clients like retirement plans, charities, insurance companies and businesses.
+Its client base includes both high-net-worth and non-high-net-worth individuals, as well as institutional clients like retirement plans, charities and businesses.

 If you want to work with an advisor at Donaldson, you'll need at least $500,000 in investable assets.
 The firm reserves the right to reduce or waive this minimum.